-The previous theorem permits to solve the Problem $\mathcal{P}$ stated before.
-To prove this result, we use a classical approach that combines the multiplier method with the energy technique (for further details about this approach, the authors strongly suggest that the reader consult the references [28, 31, 40]).
+The previous theorem permits to solve the Problem \mathcal{P} stated before.
+To prove this result, we use a classical approach that combines the multiplier method with the energy technique (for further details about this approach, the authors strongly suggest to the reader to consult the references [28, 31, 40]).